-MK-2870 is a type of investigational targeted therapy known as antibody drug conjugate (ADC).
-ADCs have 3 parts:
+MK-2870 is a type of investigational targeted therapy known as antibody drug conjugate (ADC) that may destroy cancer cells.
+Unlike traditional chemotherapy, ADCs have 3 parts:

-- A monoclonal antibody: protein that binds to specific proteins or receptors found on certain types of cells, including cancer cells.
-In MK-2870, the monoclonal antibody binds to a receptor called TROP2. - An anti-cancer drug: A type of drug that is meant to kill cancer cells, such as chemotherapy. - Linker: Connects the anti-cancer drug to the monoclonal antibody
+- A monoclonal antibody: A protein that binds to specific proteins or receptors found on certain types of cells, including cancer cells.
+In this case, the specific receptor is TROP2. - An anti-cancer drug: A type of drug that is meant to kill cancer cells - Linker: Connects the anti-cancer drug to the monoclonal antibody